arghanath007/Data-Structure-and-Algorithms/Gates/Unacademy Learning/C_programming_and_Data_Structure/DS_and_C_programming_notes.md

 ```

 > In deletion, first we are checking if s2 or second stack is empty or not.
 > If it is empty then we are going to pop the remaining elements from s1 stack and push them in s2.
-Then we perform deletion but using POP() from s2.
+Then we perform deletion by using POP() from s2.
 > If s2 is not empty then we directly use POP() to pop elements from s2.

 ![image](https://user-images.githubusercontent.com/54589605/213701851-ebb704ff-872b-4081-a6d6-cd14840a5301.png)